Skip to Main Content

 Here are a few credit factors that may be impacted by paying off a loan:

-• Credit utilization: How much credit you're currently using relative to the credit available to you can contribute up to 30% of your credit score.
+• Credit utilization: How much credit you're currently using relative to your available credit factors into the “amount of debt” owed category, which accounts for 30% of your FICO score.
 By paying off certain types of accounts, like credit cards, you can increase your available credit, thereby reducing your credit utilization, which can increase your score.

 • Credit mix: Creditors like to see that you can manage different types of credit, such as loans and credit cards.
 If you pay off your only loan, such as an auto loan or personal loan, it may negatively impact your score, as it would decrease the diversity of your credit mix.
 Credit mix makes up 10% of your FICO score.